pranjalc1/Udemy-Java-Projects/README.md

-# Winter-2021-Java-Projects
+# Udemy-Java-Projects
-This is a compilation of my Java projects from prompts from the Udemy course _Practice Java by Building Projects_.
+This is a compilation of my Java projects from prompts from the Udemy course _Practice Java by Building Projects_ (completed in Winter 2021).

 ## Email-Admin-Application
 * Email Administration Application Project